mpicbg-scicomp/ipf_howtoguides/guides/Ilastik_PixelClassification.md

 * Density counting
 * Semi-manual 3D carving

-This how-to guide is about **pixel classification** which is used for segmenting images.
+This how-to guide is about **pixel classification** which is used for **image segmentation**.
 The user labels several regions in the image interactively with a brush tool.
 Based on the features of these labelled regions (intensity, gradient, etc.) the software then learns to predict the segmentation for the rest of the image.
 A random forest classifier is used in the background to learn the prediction from the labels.

 For a full documentation of Ilastik please see the [Online Ilastik Documentation](https://www.ilastik.org/documentation/index.html).